Panic Attack Recovery

 Also ensure that your room is not too hot.
 A cool temperature is best for sleeping.

 If you awake in the night then do not turn on the lights, but rather use a flashlight where feasible.
 Light effects a brain chemical called melatonin.
-Melatonin regulates our sleep-wake cycle, so having too much light will cause you to increase levels of melatonin which begins to wake you up.
+Melatonin regulates your sleep-wake cycle, so having too much light will cause you to increase levels of melatonin which begins to wake you up.
 This is the same process that happens when the sun comes and you begin to awaken.

-Ultimately I think that the key to good sleep is establishing a routine and preparing for bedtime in advance, making your sleeping quarters as comfortable as possible.
+Establishing a routine and preparing for bedtime in advance, making your sleeping quarters as comfortable as possible.
 Using some natural aromas or lighting a candle as you do your “shut down” routine, i.e. brushing teeth, etc., can be helpful.

 Also developing good sleep habits such as sleeping on your side and developing - and sticking to - a bedtime and sleep schedule can be incredibly helpful.